This article explores:

-Essentially, U.S. and EU law agree on what information falls under MNPI or inside information.
-Similary to U.S. law, (pre-arranged) orders that were initiated before a person possessed inside information are not considered insider trading under EU law.
+Essentially, U.S. and EU laws agree on what information falls under MNPI or inside information.
+Similar to U.S. law, (pre-arranged) orders that were initiated before a person possessed inside information are not considered insider trading under EU law.
 The German Federal Financial Supervisory Authority (BaFin) guidelines contain the following text on this subject:

 3.3 Essential difference between U.S. and EU: Cancellation of orders

 An essential difference between the U.S. and EU compliance regulations is the treatment of order cancellations after obtaining material non-public information.

 According to the U.S. Supreme Court’s decision in Blue Chip Stamps vs. Manor Drug Stores, 421 U.S. 723 (1975), there can be no insider trading liability under Rule 10b-5 if there is no actual securities transaction.
 Therefore, cancellation of trading plans is permitted even if the individual was in possession of material non-public information at the time of cancellation.